ah-its-andy/goconf/README.md

 - INI file

 ## Features:
+- Multi providers support (merge sources)
+- Extensible providers support (new providers can be added easily, even only one function to implement a new provider using file from local filesystem)
 - Get value by full path with key delimiter (e.g. `application.bind_addr.port`)
 - Cast value to specialized type with `TypeConversionFunc`
 - Bind configuration section to struct